Winning House Team

 Our chair of governors can be contacted via the school office in the first instance.

-Anyone interested in joining our governing body is very welcome to contact our chair of governors.
+If you are interested in joining our governing body please contact the chair of governors.

 Governing Body Minutes